 Puppy proof your home and yard to keep your new puppy safe.

 Find a great veterinarian who will explain about puppy health care including testing for worms and parasites as well as explaining the importance of vaccines.

 Find a great groomer and learn how you can do take care of some grooming issues at home.

 Learn about puppy behavior, including puppy separation anxiety, to help his emotional well-being.

 Learn the right way to train your puppy, starting with puppy potty training.
 Email me for your free Puppy Potty Training Log.
-I’ve also written a book on Puppy Potty Training which is both funny and educational.
+I’ve also written an award-winning book on Puppy Potty Training which is both funny and educational.

 Learn how to introduce your puppy to people so he doesn’t become a nuisance.

 Learn how to introduce your puppy to other animals.

 Socialize your puppy the right way so he will be comfortable in the real world and you can take him anywhere.
 Email me for your free Puppy Socialization Checklist.
 The list comes from my book on Puppy Socialization which is the first book on puppy socialization written by a Certified Dog Behavior Consultant.